mgschwan/blensor/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       .. note::

-         This attribute is experemental and may be removed (but probably wont be).
+         This attribute is experimental and may be removed (but probably wont be).

       .. note::